michal-molas/MinesweeperPython/README.md

 # Minesweeper
-This a game of Minesweeper made in python using pygame
+This a game of Minesweeper made in python using pygame.

 **How to use**